Should I Buy Pre Seasoned Cast Iron?

 What Oil Is Best for Seasoning Cast Iron (Skillets, Grills, Dutch Ovens)?

 I have used any number of oils to season my cast iron cookware.
-What you need to remember is that the seasoning builds upon cast iron naturally the more you use it.
+You need to remember that the seasoning builds upon cast iron naturally the more you use it.
 That oil comes from many different types of food.

-The best oil for seasoning is an oil that can withstand high temperatures as well as one that will not go rancid on the iron while it is not in use.
+The best oil for seasoning is an oil that can withstand high temperatures and will not go rancid on the iron while it is not in use.
 The oils need to be pure and cold-pressed.
 Some of my favorites include grapeseed oil and flaxseed oil.

-I have an article about the best oils that goes in-depth on the topic of seasoning oils.
+I have an article about the best oils that goes in-depth on seasoning oils.
 It allows you to choose the best oil for you.

 How to Season a Pre-Seasoned Cast Iron Skillet